JaspreetKhela/JaspreetKhela/README.md

 I have primarily focused on developing my expertise in: theoretical and applied [mathematics](#mathematics); theoretical, applied, and experimental [physics](#physics); theoretical and applied [computer science](#computer-science); theoretical and applied [economics](#economics); theoretical and applied [chemistry](#chemistry); and theoretical and applied [statistics](#statistics).
 My interest in the domains of mathematics (i.e. mathematics, statistics, and computer science) and the natural sciences (i.e. physics and chemistry) stems from my desire to develop a broad, deep, and rigorous understanding of the nature of logical reasoning, abstract thinking, geometric intuition, physical intuition, and pattern recognition to better navigate the complexities of reality in an efficient and effective manner.
 Moreover, in general, I hope to actualize my fluid intelligence's potential.
 My interest in the domains of the social sciences (i.e. economics) stems from my desire to develop a broad, deep, and rigorous understanding of the nature of the how and why economies (i.e. various modes of value transactions) function the way that they do.
 Moreover, I hope to leverage my understanding of these domains in various practitioner roles (e.g. software engineer, data scientist, product designer, product manager, entrepreneur, physician-scientist, etc. roles) and theoretician roles (i.e. mathematical physicist roles in industrial research and development departments, academic institutions, etc.) that I aspire to be in over the span of my lifetime.

 Note that I have not listed some graudate courses that I plan to take in the future since I am not sure of when those courses will be taken.
+Additionally, many of the non-cross-listed undergraudate courses in mathematics and physics that I have or will be taking are accelerated courses that cover content that would normally be covered in graduate courses at other universities, which is why some of those courses are viewed as exclusion courses for their graduate-level counterparts.

 * **Trinity College, University of Toronto**:  <a name="utoronto"/>
   * **Degree**: Honours Bachelor of Science Degree
   * **Fields Of Study**: